Gabrieliam42/AI-Agent-Qubitz/README.md

 Qubitz is closer to a local style agent with a strong harness.
 Its stronger points are:

-- Fully local orientation: no paid API, no cloud, no subscription dependency.
+- Fully local orientation: no paid API, no paid cloud, no subscription dependency.
 - Multiple model variants: lets you compare behavior across 8B-35B-class local models.
 - The LLMs's retrieval source is mostly `Unsloth Dynamic`, on `HuggingFace.co`.
 - Wrapper-owned routing: simple questions, direct existing scripts, read-only workspace tasks, and tool/MCP paths are not left entirely to the model.
 - Good WSL2/Windows awareness: this is a real advantage because many agents handle mixed Windows/WSL workspaces badly.
 - Strong direct-entrypoint path: this is better than many agents that overthink and rewrite instead of running what already exists.
 - Harness plus wrapper separation: useful because small models need both persistent policy and runtime facts.
-- Local retrieval/embeddings: gives project context without cloud retrieval.
+- Local retrieval/embeddings: gives project context without paid cloud retrieval.
 - Agentic Behavioral Contracts based.

 A realistical view: For its purposes Qubitz is better than most local hobby agents and many generic framework agents for practical local repository work.
-It is not better than frontier cloud coding agents on raw intelligence, but it is much better if your priorities are privacy, no paid services, local control, WSL/Windows operation, and predictable wrapper-owned behavior.
+It is much better if your priorities are privacy, no paid services, local control, WSL/Windows operation, and predictable wrapper-owned behavior.

 The most valuable design choice is that Qubitz does not let small models decide everything.
 The wrapper owns routing, execution facts, and fast paths; the model handles language/reasoning where needed.
 That is the right architecture for 7B-35B local agents.